junglok/tem-docs/docs/service/tools.md

 ## **AreTomo**

 **Description**
-> (Alignment and Reconstruction for Electron Tomography) GPU-accelerated software package that provides an integrated solution to both fiducial-free alignment and reconstruction for cryoEM tomography.
+> (Alignment and Reconstruction for Electron Tomography) A GPU-accelerated software package providing an integrated solution for fiducial-free alignment and reconstruction in cryoEM tomography.

 **URL**
 > [https://msg.ucsf.edu/software](https://msg.ucsf.edu/software)